serverless-components/graphql/README.md

 serverless dev
 ```

-Dev mode also enables live streaming logs from your express app so that you can see the results of your code changes right away on the CLI as they happen.
+Dev mode also enables live streaming logs from your GraphQL app so that you can see the results of your code changes right away on the CLI as they happen.

 # Monitor